energinet-digitalisering/energirobotter-blender-animation-recorder/README.md

 ## Usage

-1. Create animation with a rig, name all bones in the rig appropriate names.
+1. Create animation with a rig, name all bones in the rig appropriate joint names.
 These are the names used for logging.

+2. For each joint, constrain the rotation axies that the joint cannot rotate around (If not already done, set the `Mode` to `XYZ Euler`)

+3. Ensure all positive bone rotations correspond to the correct positive joint rotation.
+If they don't, unparent the object parented to the bone and go into Edit mode and change the roll of a bone.
+No need to unparent any child bones.

-2. Find the AnimationRecorder tab in the N Panel (if not visible press N).
+4. Find the AnimationRecorder tab in the N Panel (if not visible press N).

-3. Press `Record animation`.
+5. Press `Record animation`.
 This will quickly go through each frame until the end frame, recording all bone's local angles to a CSV file.

-4. The CSV file is saved next to you Blender project, and will be overwritten if not moved/renamed before next recording.
+6. The CSV file is saved next to you Blender project, and will be overwritten if not moved/renamed before next recording.